 Includes correspondence, a diary/autograph book, clippings, a scrapbook, printed material, notes, and manuscripts.
 The first part of the series contains personal correspondence and miscellaneous publications.
 The "How Times Do Change" Subseries contains copies of Dixon's articles by that title and drafts and notes for articles, as well as a volume of reproductions of the articles.
 The subseries is arranged with the published volume first, followed by miscellaneous articles in chronological order, and finally drafts and notes for articles arrranged by subject.

 Includes diaries, manuscripts, letters, printed material, a service record, photographs, negatives, a passenger list, and clippings.
-See also oversize.
+See also oversize series.
 Arranged with the diaries first, followed by a history of the unit, records from reunions, and pictures at the end.

 Includes primarily printed material including advertisements, brochures, leaflets, directories, clippings, reports and house organs.
-See also oversize.
+See also the Oversize Materials series.

 Includes correspondence, clippings, notes, a sermon, lists, treasury forms, a social club's minutes record book, poems, leaflets, and speeches.